zfael/hello-world/README.md

 Hi, folks!

-I have stated learning AngularJs and NodeJs, so I'll upload some projects to share with workmates :)
+I have been studying AngularJs and NodeJs, so I'll upload some projects to share with workmates :)